 The aromatase enzyme is not bad by itself and fulfills a healthy function.
 It maintains a relatively low level of estrogen in a man’s body, which is good and protect us from the disease.

-However, when this healthy conversion is exceeded, estrogen dominance ensues.
+However, when this healthy conversion exceeds, estrogen dominance ensues.
 It is usually because there’s an overabundance of this enzyme.
 Too many aromatase enzymes are converting testosterone at the same time.
 They get out of control and increase our circulating estrogen levels.

 When we age, the body naturally increases the function of the enzyme aromatase.
 But the conversion gets out of control in obesity.
 Aromatase can be found in fat cells, and the more we have, the more conversion there will be.
 However, being overweight and a senior is not by itself a cause of estrogen dominance.
 Other factors contribute as well, including a sedentary lifestyle and our eating style.

-After this whole process has started, it gets more and more difficult to control.
-We enter a malfunctioning loop, and it is difficult to get away.
-The production of testosterone is reduced, the conversion to estrogen is increased, and we get more severe symptoms every time.
+After this whole process starts, it gets more and more difficult to control.
+We enter a malfunctioning loop, and it is difficult to getaway.
+The production of testosterone reduces, the conversion to estrogen increases, and we get more severe symptoms every time.

-- Overweight and obesity: Aromatase enzyme is found in the adipose tissue.
-With weight gain, the conversion of testosterone to estradiol will be increased.
+The aromatase enzyme is found in adipose tissue.
+With weight gain, the conversion of testosterone to estradiol will increase.

-- Heavy consumption of alcohol: Alcohol has several effects on the endocrine system, including a feminizing effect of males.
+Alcohol has several effects on the endocrine system, including a feminizing effect on males.
 It increases the circulating levels of estradiol and lowers testosterone levels.

-- Exposure to hormones: We also have an environmental influence.
+We also have an environmental influence.
 Hormone replacement therapy, hormone use, and abuse in bodybuilders, and synthetic estrogens are the most important.
 Even if you don’t use hormones, you probably have been in contact with substances that mimic estrogen action.
-They are called xenoestrogens, and we can find them in food additives and many everyday products.
+They are xenoestrogens, and we can find them in food additives and many everyday products.